vivianapohl/Group4-FinalProject-PP-P2/README.md

 **Why the project is useful**

-The project is exploring connectivity in relation to physical prototyping between an Arduino Kit, a computer and in some cases a phone.
+The project is exploring bidirectional communication in relation to physical prototyping between an Arduino Kit, a computer and in some cases a phone.
-The used ubicomp systems where designed based on a Serial Bridge and a Motion-Stream connection based on Clint Heyers Tutorials.
+The used ubicomp systems were designed based on a Serial Bridge and a Motion-Stream connection based on Clint Heyers Tutorials.
 The code placed within this repository is useful for creating lo-fi interactivity prototypes with ubiquitous computing systems.